JoeHEZHAO/expert_traj/README.md

 | **ZARA2**                     |  0.1160   |  0.2554  |
 | **UNIV**                     |  0.2017   | 0.4365   |

-In this way, our model only retreieve 20 destinations (**w/o** sampling anything from learned models), select the best one and fill-in the midway trajectories **deterministically** (This is really not our point but more comparable).
+In this way, our model only retreieve 20 destinations (**w/o** sampling anything from learned models), select the best one and fill-in the midway trajectories **deterministically** (This is not our point but more comparable).

 ## Running Pre-trained Models